AAM77/AAM77.github.io/_posts/2018-06-18-the_many-to-many_relationship_in_activerecord.markdown

 ### { The TL; DR version }

-I had trouble understanding how to implement the many-to-many relationship in ActiveRecord.
-This blog post is not meant to be in-depth.
-It is more of a "how-to" for establishing the equivalent of a join table in activerecord.
+This post serves as more of a "how-to" guide than an in-depth explanation on many-to-many relationships in ActiveRecord.

 To establish a many-to-many between table_1 and table_2: